sabharin/inventory-management-system/README.md

 ## To Do

-- [x] when editing a product allow for smaller numbers
+- [x] When editing a product allow for smaller numbers
-- [ ] force to set a location for new product
+- [x] Force to set a location for new product
-- [ ] allow for floating point numbers
+- [ ] Allow for floating point numbers
-- [ ] Move input bar for products and locations to be on top of page and display them in reverse order
+- [x] Move input bar for products and locations to be on top of page

 ## Installation